Sarmad426/FastAPI/Readme.md

 **What Makes FastAPI stand out:**

-What makes FastAPI stand out is its automatic generation of OpenAPI and JSON Schema documentation, making it easy for developers to create and maintain clear, interactive API documentation.
+What makes FastAPI stand out is its automatic generation of **OpenAPI** and **JSON** Schema documentation, making it easy for developers to create and maintain clear, interactive API documentation.
 It also offers built-in support for asynchronous programming, enabling the development of highly concurrent systems.
-FastAPI's focus on type hints improves code quality and editor support, while its performance is comparable to frameworks like Node.js, making it one of the fastest Python web frameworks available.
+FastAPI's focus on type hints improves code quality and editor support, while its performance is comparable to frameworks like *Node.js*, making it one of the fastest Python web frameworks available.

 **Suitable for AI:**